 The Gambia is the smallest and one of the most densely populated countries on the African continent, with the majority of the population living in urban areas.
 Nonetheless, agriculture remains the backbone of the economy and secures the livelihood of about 66% of the workforce.

-The Gambia's most important export products in 2023 were petroleum oils, sugar, and other agricultural products.
+The Gambia's most important export products in 2024 were oil seeds, petroleum oils, sugar, and other agricultural products.

 The Gambia's most important trading partners are Togo, the EU and Côte d'Ivoire.
 The largest share of exports, over 60%, goes to Mali, followed by China and the EU.
 The most important source of imports is Togo, followed by the EU, Côte d'Ivoire and China.